 - Demonstrating a dedication to the field of math and/or science education

 - Exhibiting leadership within and beyond the MƒA community

 The award carries a $20,000 honorarium for the teacher and a $5,000 award for the school or organization of its nominator.
 This award is made possible by financial support from MƒA Board Member Peter Muller and his wife Jillian through their Dancing Tides Foundation.

 Eligibility & Award Criteria

 Current MƒA Master Teachers who are active in their second (or more) Master Teacher Fellowship are eligible to be nominated.
-The complete list of eligible teachers can be found here.
-The award recipient and nominator must be available on the evening of June 5, 2019.
+The award recipient and nominator must be available on the evening of the award ceremony.

 We seek nominations from individuals who work in math and science education and who want to recognize extraordinary teachers who are making contributions to the field of STEM education.
 Nominations can be submitted by anyone in the following categories: